 Add a Github repo to an Automation

-To add a GitHub repo to an automation, enter the name of that repo in the following format
+To add a GitHub repo to an automation, select a repo from this dropdown menu.

 Note: Users will need admin permissions to access repos for automations.